arangodb/velocypack/README.md

   - gives flexibility to assemble objects, such that subobjects reside in the database in an unchanged way
   - allows to use an external table for frequently used attribute names
-  - it is quick to read off the type and length of a given object
+  - quickly allows to read off the type and length of a given object

 This data format must be backed by good C++ classes to allow